What are we testing in this example?

 Coverage charts allow teams to make fact-based decisions about "how much testing is enough?"

-After the first 23 tests were executed in the "3-way coverage" version of this plan, more than 84% of all possible "triples" would have been tested for.
+After the first 23 tests were executed in the "3-way coverage" version of this model, more than 84% of all possible "triples" would have been tested for.

 With Hexawise's matrix reports, we can even tell which specific pairs have not been tested after any test

-If you open up this sample plan and look at the matrix chart view when number of tests is set to 10, you will see that the entire chart is green (because all pairs of values have been tested together at least once in the plan's 10 tests).
+If you open up this sample model and look at the matrix chart view when number of tests is set to 10, you will see that the entire chart is green (because all pairs of values have been tested together at least once in these 10 tests).

-Before exporting our tests to discuss them with stakeholders, we review the Test Plan Scorecard
+Before exporting our tests to discuss them with stakeholders, we review the Scorecard

-Hexawise's Test Plan Scorecard provides automated analysis to help you review each of your plans.
+Hexawise's Scorecard provides automated analysis to help you review each of your models.

-Feature Usage Ideas: The scorecard identifies features that have not yet been used in your plan.
+Feature Usage Ideas: The scorecard identifies features that have not yet been used in your model.
 Here, for example, the scorecard highlights that the Value Expansion feature has not been used.
-A tester clicking on the "Learn More" link would discover that using the Value Expansion feature would allow to make this particular test plan more thorough than it is - without adding any more tests.
+A tester clicking on the "Learn More" link would discover that using the Value Expansion feature would allow to make this particular test model more thorough than it is - without adding any more tests.

 Exports from Hexawise can look like this...